 Apps can be downloaded from other places as well as the Play Store.
 This setting is off by default, but check to make sure.

 The Unknown sources switch will be blue if it's on.
 Tap to turn it off if you need to, then tap Home.

-Hopefully that's the parental controls sorted out, but if you need more help, you can get in touch with a Team Knowhow Expert here.
+Hopefully, that's the parental controls sorted out.
+If you need more help though, you can get in touch with an expert from Team Knowhow here.